Hazem-M-Abdelaziz/vector_v1/README.md

 <img width="1180" height="797" alt="Image" src="https://github.com/user-attachments/assets/6ce1db25-1961-45c8-80e5-38b9a575227d" />

 ⚠️ If you're already familiar with the controller attributes, types, and input mapping.
 You don't need to check these files, although you can use them to publish your controller data (As a replacement of logitech input publisher node scripted, built, and resourced to your local machine WS)

-## ⚙️ Components of the project

-1. rpi mounted on the hardwware (acts as the high level control)
-2. arduino borad connected using serial usb to the rpi (acts as the low level control)
-3. Servo motor for steering
-4. Dc motor for throttling and braking
-5. Power needed for controllers and actuators.
-6. logitech g920 set to send controlling commands to the rpi, which is then handled by the high level and sent to the low level control

 ---